 In 2013 in the Bujinkan 3300th person receives the title shidôshi.

 In March 2013 a Kunoichi Taikai is organized in Japan led by Hatsumi.

 In October 2013 Hatsumi announces there wil be no more Daikômyôsai.

 In 2013 60th Finnish person passes godan no shiken.

 In 2014 first Finnish person receives the shin gi tai bufû ikkan menkyo: Lauri Jokinen, Bujinkan Shinden Dojo Finland.

-In July 2014 Hatsumi gives first dai shihan menkyo, to Nagato and Noguchi.
+In July 2014 Hatsumi gives first dai shihan menkyo, to Toshiro Nagato and Yukio Noguchi.

 In July 2014 Hatsumi gives the first yûshû shihan menkyo.

 In 2014 70th Finnish person passes godan no shiken.